Pushing the Limits of Sparsity: A Bag of Tricks for Extreme Pruning: Introduction

-\begin{itemize} \itemsep{1em} \item We introduce EAST - a method that combines phased Dynamic ReLU activation, weight sharing, and cyclic sparsity scheduling, aimed at retaining performance past common sparsity thresholds. \item We perform extensive empirical evaluation of EAST on image classification tasks, and demonstrate that it can achieve superior performance at sparsities beyond 99.90\%, surpassing all previous methods tested. \item We explore and demonstrate that DyReLU when used as a drop-in replacement for ReLU at initialization at then replaced completely can still improve the parameter exploration at extreme sparsities, leading to higher performance than sparse models trained using ReLU only. \item To the best of our knowledge, EAST is the first DST method to dynamically adjust both sparsity patterns and sparsity levels throughout training (as opposed to just the patterns).
+\begin{itemize} \itemsep{1em} \item We introduce EAST - a method that combines phased Dynamic ReLU activation, weight sharing, and cyclic sparsity scheduling, aimed at retaining performance past common sparsity thresholds. \item We perform extensive empirical evaluation of EAST on image classification tasks, and demonstrate competitive performance at sparsities beyond 99.90\%. \item We explore and demonstrate that DyReLU when used as a drop-in replacement for ReLU at initialization and then replaced completely can still improve the parameter exploration at extreme sparsities, leading to higher performance than sparse models trained using ReLU only. \item Unlike existing DST methods that maintain fixed sparsity levels, EAST introduces cyclic sparsity scheduling where both patterns and sparsity levels evolve dynamically during training.
 Our cyclic sparsity schedule allows models to explore parameters and stabilize at extreme sparsity, as evidenced by our ablation studies. \item Unlike DCTpS, EAST achieves extreme sparsity without requiring dense matrix computations for inference, resulting in a truly lightweight and efficient model for edge deployment.
 We also demonstrate the versatility of our method by combining with DCT layers on top of DST, consistently improving accuracy at the tested settings.

 \end{itemize}